BBC Weekend News: Lunchtime

 For many years, the lunchtime bulletin was hosted by a presenter from the BBC News Channel; from 2006 to 2015, this was usually Maxine Mawhinney.
+Until 2001, the lunchtime news was often part Grandstand, but the programme was cancelled in early 2007.

 Following a reshuffle, BBC News 24 launch presenter Gavin Esler became the main presenter until his departure from the BBC in early 2017.
 Mawhinney briefly returned to the role until her departure in April 2017 and Shaun Ley took over afterwards.

 Since the merger of the BBC News Channel and BBC World News in April 2023, there have been no specific presenters for this bulletin; instead, it is generally presented by whomever hosted the early morning shift on the news channel.
-However since the beginning of 2025, it has been presented by the presenter who covers 14:00 to 18:00 on the channel Martine Croxall announced she would share duties with Kasia Madera as the main presenter.
+However since the beginning of 2025, it has been presented by the presenter who covers 14:00 to 18:00 on the channel.
+Martine Croxall announced she would share duties with Kasia Madera as the main presenter.